Consensys/mythril/README.md

 0 PUSH1 0x60
 ```

 Specifying an address via `-a ADDRESS` will download the contract code from your node.
-Mythril will try to resolve function names using the signatures in `database/signature.json`:

 ```bash
 $ myth -d -a "0x2a0c0dbecc7e4d658f48e01e3fa353f44050c208"